Upcoming Events

 Grayslake in Bloom

-INAUGURAL COMMUNITY GARDEN WALK
+COMMUNITY GARDEN WALK

 Gather friends and family to explore and enjoy the efforts of local neighborhood gardeners.
-Meander on a self-guided tour through the designated gardens of community residents.
+Meander on a self-guided tour through the featured gardens of community residents.
 Meet the gardeners who design and nurture the featured gardens.
 Share landscaping and gardening ideas with fellow residents.

 Tickets - $10.00 in-person with cash/check or $10.60 with credit card/online

 A ticket with a map and directions to each Featured Garden will be available in July.
-Those who purchase a ticket in advance will be provided the map with directions via email.
+Those who purchase a ticket on-line in advance will be provided the map with directions via email.

 Purchase Tickets to the Garden Walk click here.